klmmmv/thesis/chap3.md

 State space

 : is the set of all possible paths which can be traversed in a real time run of the implemented system.
-It include every possibility inside the systems boundaries.
+It includes every possibility inside the systems boundaries.

 Basic ASMs are single-agent machines, with a finite set of transition rules of the form